 - How to set up the new email recalling feature?

-- How to recall an email in Outlook for Windows?
+- How to recall an email in Outlook?

 - How to configure third-party tools to not interfere with email recalling?

-What’s new in the message recalling in Microsoft 365?
+What’s new in the message recall in Microsoft 365?

-With the average success rate of 40%, it’s not surprising that people weren’t too happy with how the classic Message Recall works.
+The first version of message recall had an average success rate of 40%.
+It’s not surprising that people weren’t too happy with how the classic Message Recall worked.
 The promised >90% effectiveness of the revamped feature looks too good to be true, but effectiveness isn’t the only thing that’s changing.
 So, let’s see how the message recall works after upgrading it from a client-side to a server-side feature.

 Recall read messages